nicoleoyama/nicoleoyama/README.md

 🖹 I'm currently working on my portfolio website

-📫 How to reach me on twitter @nicoleoyama
+📫 How to reach me on twitter @nicoleoyama or instagram

-📺 I'm currently watching: The Simpsons Christmas Episodes
+📺 I'm currently watching: The Last of Us Season 2 coming April 13

 ---